 Joseph is known as the Protector of the Church because Mary is the mother of the Church.
 As Joseph protected the Holy Family, so he protects the Church.
 As Mary gave birth to the Savior, so she is the mother of the Church.
 We are the Body of Christ and so by the transitive property we have been using, Mary is our mother as well and we turn ourselves over to her care, to Joseph's protection, and to Jesus' salvation.

 We cannot over emphasize the idea that Jesus is everything to us.
-We owe all to Jesus, to the Father who sent him, and to the Spirit who lives in our lives.
+We owe all to Jesus, to the Father who sent him, and to the Spirit who dwells in our lives.
 Everything and everyone that help us to extend Christ's presence in the world should constantly be brought to mind to help us remember our purpose, our duty, and our goal.

 We especially recall, in the Holy Family, the foundation of the Church and that it is not an institution of human foibles and sin but is a holy family: "one, holy, catholic, and apostolic".
-We are not founded or built upon our own efforts, nor do we guide or control the Church; we are mere stewards of all that the Holy Family established and nurtured.
+We are not founded or built upon our own efforts, nor do we guide or control the Church; we are mere stewards of all that the Holy Family established and nurtures.